Our Therapists

 Elisabeth is grateful for the opportunity to journey with people during their time of need.
 Connection, collaboration, and relationship are the foundation of her counseling efforts.
 She is passionate about mental health care and its possibilities for healing and growth for all.
 With empathy for the hard, and affirmation for the good, she seeks to breathe dignity and hope into every person she is privileged to work with.

-Elisabeth is an EMDR Therapy trained clinician with EMDRIA certification soon to be awarded.
-She is also working on BCIA Certification as she adds Neurofeedback Therapy to her clinical practice.
+Elisabeth is an EMDR therapy certified therapist through EMDRIA.
 She was awarded an MA in Clinical Mental Health Counseling from Liberty University and an MA in Christian Counseling from Reformed Theological Seminary.
 Elisabeth typically works with individuals 10 years and older.

 Jamie Diestelhorst, LPC